tnebooks/10th-science/questions/science/periodic-classification-of-elements/inertgas.md

 ---
 choices:
-  - "He"
-  - "Ne"
+  - Ne
-  - "Ar"
+  - Ar
-  - "Kr"
+  - Kr
-answer:
+answers:
-  - "He"
+  - He
-explanation:
+explanation: ''
 ---

 Which of the following have inert gases 2 electrons in the outermost